Chapter 6 : I like my flat.

 “There has to be someone -”

 “Stop!”
-I scream, ripping away from him and scrambling off the bed.
+I say angrily, ripping away from him and scrambling off the bed.
 “God dammit, just fucking stop!
 You don’t get it, do you?
 There is no one you can call.
 Get that through your fucking head!”

 “Ava, calm down.
 I need you to calm down and talk to me.”